mk4001/Tru-Control/README.md

 ## Documentation

 - 📦 Installation: see INSTALLATION.md
-- ⚡ Quick Start: see Quick Start
+- ⚡ Quick Start: see Quick_Start.md
-- 🛠 Troubleshooting: see docs/TROUBLESHOOTING.md
+- 🛠 Troubleshooting: see TROUBLESHOOTING.md

 ---